iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/layer-1-landscape.md

 ## Stability

-As Shimmer is designed as a staging network to publicly test features before they are deployed on the IOTA network, it will always have more features than IOTA.
+Shimmer is designed as a staging network to test features publicly before deploying them on the IOTA network, so it will always have more features than IOTA.
 As this may come at the cost of some stability, before any protocol changes are deployed on the [Shimmer Mainnet](https://wiki.iota.org/shimmer/develop/endpoints/shimmer/), they have been tested in the [Shimmer Testnet](https://wiki.iota.org/shimmer/develop/endpoints/testnet/).

-## Data Blocks
+## Store Data

 ### IOTA